urbint/pipet/README.md

 ## Prior Art

-Pipette originally started as a port of the Clojure standard library's [`cond->` macro][cond->], before very quickly outgrowing the feature set of that macro into something that very closely resembles [packthread][packthread], also for Clojure.
+Pipet originally started as a port of the Clojure standard library's [`cond->` macro][cond->], before very quickly outgrowing the feature set of that macro into something that very closely resembles [packthread][packthread], also for Clojure.
 Acknowledgements go to [@richhickey][] for the former and [@eraserhd][]